kcin46/CMSC498JPageRank/README.md

 __Data Collection:__
 We decided to use recent data and in order to do so we had to create our own dataset.
 To do so we had to interface with reddit’s api.
 The replies from reddit’s api consisted of JSON objects hence the dataset used is in JSON.
 The stats of the dataset are as follows:
 ● 132,678 comments
-● 2500 comments linked to a subreddit
+●2500 comments linked to a subreddit

-● Of the comments with links, 147 were unique(didn’t create a edge that already existed in the graph), did not point to itself and pointed to one of the 100 subreddits we were collecting from
+●Of the comments with links, 147 were unique(didn’t create a edge that already existed in the graph), did not point to itself and pointed to one of the 100 subreddits we were collecting from
 Shown below is a image of the constructed graph